HughP/wasta-language-scientist/README.md

   * wordpress-suite

 ### Section 4
-(via apt) - we are updating these to make sure we have the latest even because this functionality gets a lot of tweaking and updating.
+(via apt) - we are updating the [libimobiledevice](http://www.libimobiledevice.org/) libraries to make sure we have the latest even because this functionality gets a lot of tweaking and updating.
  * libimobiledevice-utils
  * ideviceinstaller
  * python-imobiledevice